CourtHive/tods-competition-factory/documentation/docs/policies/scoringPolicy.md

   [POLICY_TYPE_SCORING]: {
     policyName: 'Flexible Deletion',
     allowDeletionWithScoresPresent: {
       drawDefinitions: true, // Can delete draws with scores
-      structures: true          // Can delete structures with scores }
+      structures: true, // Can delete structures with scores },
-  }
+  },
 };

 // Use cautiously - can lead to data loss!